New examples of constant mean curvature surfaces in $\mathbb{S}^2\times\mathbb{R}$ and $\mathbb{H}^2\times \mathbb{R}$: Constant mean curvature surfaces in

-As the length of $\Pi(h_0^*)\subset\h^2$ is a continuous function of $\ell$, we deduce that it can take any positive value.
-By adjusting that length, the sister polygon matches the symmetries we were seeking for the triangle in the tessellation, and we have proved the following result.
+As the length of $\Pi(h_0^*)\subset\h^2$ is a continuous function of $\ell$, we deduce that it takes all positive values.
+In particular Lemma~\ref{lemma:tessellation} implies the construction of the fundamental piece for any regular tessellation.